 Dr Jenny Stauber - Ecotoxicology

 Dr Stauber has 40 years of research experience in the fields of ecotoxicology, water quality, contaminant environmental risk assessment and human toxicology.
 She serves as an expert ecotoxicologist on a wide range of advisory panels for national and international agencies.
-Dr Stauber is currently a Chief Research Scientist in CSIRO Land and Water.
+Dr Stauber is currently a Chief Research Scientist in CSIRO Environment.
 She is a Fellow of the Australian Academy of Technology and Engineering and a Fellow of the Australian Academy of Science.

 Dr Andrew Boulton - Ecology